seelabs/rippled/docs/bridge/spec.md

 create the accounts on the destination chain must execute in the same relative order as the the initiating `XChainCreateAccountCommit` transactions on the source chain.
-This transaction ordering requirement means this transaction should only be enabled where an account can not inadvertently (or maliciously) block subsequent transactions by failing to deliver signatures.
+This transaction ordering requirement means this transaction should only be enabled where an account cannot inadvertently (or maliciously) block subsequent transactions by failing to deliver signatures.
 If the witness servers themselves submit the signatures, they are already trusted not to be malicious and are designed to reliably submit the required signatures.

-The `XChainAddAttestation` transaction is used to by witness servers (or accounts that use witness servers) to add a witness's attestation that some event happened.
+The `XChainAddAttestation` transaction is used by witness servers (or accounts that use witness servers) to add a witness's attestation that some event happened.